byteowlz/mmry/examples/json-input-examples.md

 - `type` or `memory_type` (string): One of "episodic", "semantic", or "procedural"
 - `category` (string): Category for organizing memories (defaults to "default")
+- `tags` (array of strings): Tags for organizing and filtering memories
 - `importance` (integer): Importance level from 1-10 (defaults to 5)
 - `metadata` (object): Additional metadata as key-value pairs